 Members of Staff Responsible

-We are all responsible for ensuring that each child remains safe, however the Designated Leads for Safeguarding are: Mrs Reilly-O’Donnell, Miss Haggart and Mr Hunt.
+We are all responsible for ensuring that each child remains safe, however the Designated Leads for Safeguarding are: Mr Hunt, Mrs Salmon and Mrs Dearden.

 We follow strict procedures to ensure that everyone who works with our children is vetted, keeping our children as safe as possible.